PennyLaneAI/pennylane/doc/introduction/interfaces/numpy.rst

 As a basic rule, **all positional arguments provided to the QNode are assumed to be differentiable by default**:

+However, you may want to pass arguments as positional arguments to a QNode but *not* have PennyLane consider them when computing gradients.
+To accomplish this, all arrays created by the PennyLane NumPy module have a special flag ``requires_grad`` specifying whether they are trainable or not.

 >>> from pennylane import numpy as np
 >>> np.array([0.1, 0.2])
 tensor([0.1, 0.2], requires_grad=True)